✶ 2021 uk circuit comedian of the year award, joint winner

 ✶ winner best radio series 2014 scottish comedy awards

 ✶ winner inaugural scottish comedian of the year award

 Award-winning stand-up Mark Nelson’s mix of dark humour, cutting observations and superb one-liners has seen him firmly established as one of the UK’s biggest-hitting comedy powerhouses.

-With a likeable manner on stage belying some of the stronger content, Nelson often has audiences laughing at things they know they really shouldn’t be laughing at.
-A degree in Politics supports his brilliantly topical writing and, although his stand-up is certainly not for the easily offended, the material is intelligent, well conceived and beautifully crafted, all supported by a very confident delivery.
-He is therefore a very sought-after comedian, writer and broadcaster, with a growing list of credits as both performer and contributor, as well as presenter, and both the skill and intellect to be able to adapt his material to suit and entertain any club, theatre or corporate audiences.
+With a likeably disarming manner on stage belying some of the stronger content, Nelson often has audiences laughing at things they know they really shouldn’t be laughing at.
+An MA degree in Politics from Glasgow University supports his brilliantly topical writing and, although his stand-up is certainly not for the easily offended, the material is intelligent, well conceived and beautifully crafted, all supported by a very confident delivery.
+He is therefore a sought-after comedian, writer and broadcaster, with a growing list of credits as both performer and contributor, as well as presenter, and both the skill and intellect to be able to adapt his material to suit any broadcast format, venue and corporate audience.

 [Click on any of the headings below to expand their text.]

-Widely recognised as a superb stand-up of the highest order, including being crowned 2015’s Best Headliner at the Scottish Comedy Awards, Nelson has no gimmicks, relies on no frills—his work is just consistently top-quality comedy, pure unadulterated stand-up of the highest order.
+Widely recognised as a superb stand-up, including being frequently nominated and frequent winner of the annual Best Headliner gong at the annual Scottish Comedy Awards, Nelson has no gimmicks, relies on no frills—his work is just consistently top-quality comedy, pure unadulterated stand-up of the highest order.